BEST SHOULDER EXERCISES WITH DUMBBELLS

 So without taking rest, we’ll take a lighter weight and perform a strict straight dumbbell side lateral raise.

 In this exercise you’ll take dumbbells in both hands and lift the dumbbells upright until arms are parallel to the floor with a slight bend in the elbows.
-Lower the weight
+Lower the weight, controlling it on the way down.

 4.)
 STRAIGHT DUMBBELL LATERAL RAISE